Last updated October 2, 2020

 Niue, however, never got beyond “desktop wallpaper” status.
 A tiny rock – a coral island chain, to be specific – in the South Pacific, Niue is a beautiful place to visit and the influence of Oceanic countries has led to relative political stability.

-In addition to utilizing British Common Law, Niue IBCs have few requirements outside of maintaining a registered agent there.
-The $150 annual return fee is relatively low in the grand scheme of things.
+In addition to utilizing British Common Law, Niue IBCs had few requirements outside of maintaining a registered agent there.
+The $150 annual return fee was relatively low in the grand scheme of things.

-Unlike the first three companies, I’ve seen a number of small business owners set up shop in the Seychelles, often with disastrous results.
-Just recently, I advised an internet marketer to get almost $100,000 from a frozen merchant account because the company refused to pay offshore companies in shady places like the Seychelles.
+Unlike the first three companies, I’ve seen a number of small business owners set up shop in Seychelles, often with disastrous results.
+Just recently, I advised an internet marketer to get almost $100,000 from a frozen merchant account because the bank refused to pay offshore companies in shady places like Seychelles.

 Any jurisdiction that doesn’t require you to keep books, maintain records, undergo any type of audit, pay any type of tax, or report your activities in any way is either on everyone’s blacklist or about to be on it.
 Seychelles falls into that category, which is why I get quite a few emails each year from people who have a mess to clean up there.